MicrosoftDocs/bot-docs/articles/azure/azure-bot-service-debug-bot.md

 ---
-title: Debug a bot that is built using Azure Bot Service | Microsoft Docs
+title: Debug a bot built using Azure Bot Service | Microsoft Docs
-description: Learn how to debug a bot that is built using Azure Bot Service.
+description: Learn how to debug a bot built using Azure Bot Service.
 author: kbrandl
 ms.author: v-kibran
 manager: rstand